AlexanderKarren/Computer-Architecture/ls8/README.md

 * Read this whole file.
 * Skim the spec.

+ls8.py - loads the program into memory and runs it

+cpu.py - class that stores ram and register and has helper functions for the program

+print8.ls8 - prints 8 to the console

 ## Step 1: Add the constructor to `cpu.py`

 Add list properties to the `CPU` class to hold 256 bytes of memory and 8